palotas-bme/DistilBERT/README.md

 ## Current state of the project

-We are going to use the MRQA dataset to finetune our model which is a dataset for training LLMs for extractive question answering tasks.
+We are going to use the MRQA dataset to fine-tune our model which is a dataset for training LLMs for extractive question answering tasks.
 It includes multiple datasets (for example: SQUAD, TriviaQA, NaturalQA) in a uniform format.
-The files required for submission for Milestone 2 can be found in the Milestone 2 directory.
+The files required for final submission can be found in the `Milestone 3` directory.

 - Dockerfile can be used to build the container
 - requirements.txt contains the appropriate versions of the libraries needed to run the preprocessing script
-- main.py loads and preprocesses the dataset for training and testing the model, and runs the finetuning
-- runnung the docker image will print the result of finatuning and evaluation

 ## Build